epstabler/star/python/README.md

 The files in this directory have some long examples that test and explain what has been implemented here.
 (And more detail about steps of the computations is provided by editing the files to set VERBOSE = True) Studying the examples, in order, is a good way to become familiar with this code.
+The code was tested with python3.7, and will likely run on any python3.x.

 ## Unranked trees: utree.py